PSU-HC/QEMU-Raspian/README.md

 # Using QEMU for Raspian ARM

-*tested on Mac OSX 10.14.6*
+*single ARM guest configuration tested on Mac OSX 10.14.6 host*
+*experimental multi-guest support for Ubuntu 18.04 host (Gnome / Budgie) over virtual network bridge*

 Emulates a variety of Raspian releases on proper ARM hardware with QEMU.

 ***Prerequisites:***